someshsp25/DOOR_LOCK_RFID_KEYPAD/README.md

 Users can gain entry by either scanning their authorized RFID card or entering a valid code using the keypad.
 The ESP32 microcontroller processes the input data, validates it against pre-programmed credentials, and triggers the door lock mechanism if the authentication is successful.
 The Arduino IDE is utilized for programming the ESP32 and controlling the hardware components.
-This project showcases my proficiency in embedded systems development, RFID technology integration, and Arduino programming.